 PROJECT # 2

 In this project, we have been developing via asymmetric synthesis process, novel asymmetric unique pyran templates as blockers for serotonin (SERT), norepinephrine (NET) and dopamine (DAT) transporters.
 Our initial work on development of asymmetric di- and tri-substituted pyran derivatives identified potent triple uptake inhibitors (TRI) as blocker of SERT, DAT and NET as well as selective dopamine-norepinephrine reuptake inhibitors (DNRI).
 Asymmetric synthesis methods have been developed by us to generate these novel molecules.
 Our central hypothesis in this project is to evaluate whether the inclusion of additional dopaminergic activity in these TUI will enhance their antidepressant activity as dopamine has been strongly linked to major depressive disorder (MDD).
 Some of our selected publications in this area are J. Med.
 Chem.
 48, 4962-4971, 2005; EJP, 589, 73–79, 2008; EJP, 671, 39–44, 2011; ChemMedChem, 7(12):2093-100, 2012; Bioorganic & Medicinal Chemistry 22 (2014) 311–324).
 In one of our recent publications, we have demonstrated development of an orally active TRI (Plos One, 2014, 9, e113420).
 One of our important goals will be to study whether such novel TRI molecules can address anhedonia, a major unmet need in the current treatment of MDD, which accounts for their inefficacy.
 Thus, TRI can potentially serve as a new generation antidepressants by producing more desirable therapeutic profiles compared to the current existing drugs.
+Furthermore, in a recent Post-Traumatic Stress Disorder (PTSD) animal model study, we have shown one of the lead compounds, D-578, to reverse the PTSD effect and in that regard, it was more effective than currently approved SSRI Paroxetine.
 Our drug discovery effort in this project integrates studies, which include chemistry, in vitro and in vivo pharmacology, Positron Emission Tomography (PET) imaging and new generation animal depression models.
 I have been funded by a R01 (NIH/NIMH) grant based on this project.
-We are currently working on towards a competing renewal of our grant.

 Recent Publication on this Project: